ChetanFTW/lumin/README.md

 #  lumin

-Welcome to **lumin**!, a collection of modular image processing projects using Python.
+Welcome to **lumin**, a collection of modular image processing projects using Python.
 This repository includes multiple projects exploring classical image processing, creative image-based applications, and experimental features — all under one roof.

 ---